tessercat/anthony-henday/README.md

 on May 15, 1907,
 and published in
 _The Transactions of the Royal Society of Canada_, 1908.
-Scanned images are archived online by [Peel](http://peel.library.ualberta.ca/bibliography/35.html).
+Scanned images of the _Transactions_ are archived online at [Peel](http://peel.library.ualberta.ca/bibliography/35.html).

 To produce this text,